lindsaykwardell/elm-vue-bridge/docs/api.md

 ### `elm`

-- Type: `unknown` (Elm apps tend to have nested objects, and so it is easier to treat then as unknown for our needs).
+- Type: `unknown` (Elm apps tend to have nested objects, and so it is easier to treat them as unknown for our needs).
 - Required: `true`

 This is the Elm app we are wrapping in a Vue component.